danfuzz/samizdat/samizdat-0/README.md

   translation from source text to executable code trees, as well as the execution of same.
 This is also what implements the binding of primitive functions into execution contexts.
-This module does not implement any library itself.
+This module does not implement any of the library itself.
 Depends on util and dat.

 * lib &mdash; Library bindings.
 This implements both primitive and in-language bindings.
 The former are the parts of the core library that need to be (or are most conveniently) implemented in C. The latter are what can be implemented in Samizdat Layer 0.
 Depends on util, dat, io, and lang.
+It also bundles in code from the parallel directory `samizdat-0-lib`.

 * main &mdash; Where it all comes together.
 This implements the C `main()` function.
 Depends on everything else.